 Obstructive Sleep Apnea

 Since OSA is a serious medical condition, it must be diagnosed by a physician.
 Diagnosis is based on the results of an overnight sleep study, either a Polysomnogram (PSG) in a lab or a Home Sleep Study (HST).
 There are a number of factors that can indicate a high risk of OSA, such as snoring and obesity.
 Creative Dental Solutions uses a screening tool called the STOP-BANG Sleep Apnea Questionnaire, which helps to identify patients who are at risk for OSA.

-For more information on sleep apnea treatment in Bangor Maine or surrounding areas, contact us today at Creative Dental Solutions.
+For more information on sleep apnea treatment in Bangor, Maine or the surrounding areas, contact us today at Creative Dental Solutions.

 Click HERE to complete patient forms for a sleep consultation with Dr. Sevey.